benkaan001/mysql_query_lab/README.md

 # MySQL Query Lab

-"MySQL Query Lab" is a data analysis and exploration project that uses notebooks to connect to a MySQL to create databases and run various queries at intermediate and advanced levels.
-With this project, users can explore and analyze their MySQL data with ease, thanks to the powerful querying capabilities of notebooks.
+MySQL Query Lab is a project for data analysis and exploration.
+It uses notebooks to connect to MySQL, create databases, generate synthetic data, run queries, and create and test pandas DataFrames.

-The project offers a user-friendly interface that allows users to interactively create, execute, and visualize queries, making it fun to create their own databases and practice their sql skills.
+Key Features:

+* ***Interactive querying:*** Create, execute, and visualize queries in notebooks.
+* ***Powerful querying capabilities:*** Execute complex SQL queries with ease.
+* ***Conversion to Pandas DataFrames:*** Convert query results into Pandas DataFrames for further analysis.
+* ***Unit testing with pytest:*** Write unit tests using pytest to ensure the accuracy of SQL queries.
+* ***Data generation with Faker:*** Generate synthetic data for test datasets or populating tables.
+* ***CSV data loading:*** Load data into tables from external sources.
+* ***User-friendly interface:*** Easy to navigate, create databases, and practice SQL skills.

+MySQL Query Lab empowers users to explore and analyze MySQL data effectively, while also simplifying the process of query creation, testing, and data manipulation.

 ## Requirements